 This recipe came from Nicole’s need (okay, let’s be real, her craving) for a tasty sweet ending for her Passover meal but easy enough to bring together for a crowd.
 Let’s just say there was clamoring for seconds and not a dry taste bud in the house.
 The recipe can become a little messy but that just makes for some tasty sampling along the way and it’s a great one to include the kids in.

 Thank you again Tori for hosting this year’s Passover Potluck.
 I’m having fun following my fellow bloggers and their take on Passover and am quickly becoming a Passover foodie convert.
 XO

-Note: This recipe is vegan and pareve when using a dairy-free marble cake mix (like Gefen) and dairy-free chocolate.
+Note: This recipe is vegetarian and pareve when using a dairy-free marble cake mix (like Gefen) and dairy-free chocolate.
 Heidi used Elite bittersweet chocolate, which can be found with Passover certification.
 If you are looking for a special Passover hechsher and can’t find a chocolate almond milk, blend together regular almond milk (store bought or homemade) with 1 tsp cocoa powder and 1 1/2 tsp sugar as a substitute. ~ Tori

 - 1 box Passover approved marble cake mix (recommended Gefen), plus ingredients needed for making the cake